-The Thyroid Tox Challenge was announced in a CRACK IT news article which can be found here.
+The Thyroid Tox Challenge was announced in a CRACK IT news article: 2022 CRACK IT Challenges open for applications.

 There is increasing scientific, political, and public interest in the impact of endocrine effects of chemicals on human health and environmental species.
 Regulatory authorities are continuing to develop improved frameworks and models to predict and assess the effects of endocrine disrupting chemicals (EDCs).
 For example, the European Chemicals Agency (ECHA) have developed assessment criteria for identifying and classifying chemicals as EDCs that are primarily based on hazard identification and in the US, the Environmental Protection Agency (EPA) are using a risk-based testing approach for EDC identification that is comprised of in vitro and in vivo tests .